-TACTICS PROGRESS in 2023 (1) Host Mall Walker Program at Alton Square Mall (1) Program discontinued due to lack of interest.
-(2) Sponsor events that encourage active living, i.e. races, 5Ks, etc. (2) Coordinated 5 year pledge with the City of Wood River for the Wood River Recreation Center.
-First pledge year is FY24.
-(3) Participate in health fairs and community events (3) 700 attendees at thr Back to School event that featured education on healthy living and active lifestyles.
-Sponsored a weekly table at the Alton Farmers' Market May through October and provided information to attendees.
-Approximately 50 people per week stopped by the OSF table.
+TACTICS PROGRESS in 2024 (1) Host Mall Walker Program at Alton Square Mall (1) Program discontinued due to lack of interest.
+(2) Sponsor events that encourage active living, i.e. races, 5Ks, etc. (2) Coordinated five-year pledge of \$3,000 per year with the city of Wood River for the Wood River Recreation Center.
+First pledge year was FY24.
+(3) Participate in health fairs and community events (3) 800 attendees at OSF SAHC's Back to School event that featured education on healthy living and active lifestyles.

-Two-thirds (67%) of residents report no consumption or low consumption (1-2 servings per day) of fruits and vegetables per day.
+Two-thirds (67%) of residents report no consumption or low consumption (one to two servings per day) of fruits and vegetables per day.
 Note that the percentage of residents who consume five or more servings per day is only 5%.
 The most prevalent reasons for failing to eat more fruits and vegetables were the lack of desire and lack of importance.